-If you’ve been living in the fog created by addiction, you may be questioning yourself and your reality.
-You may have been told you’re crazy, over-reacting or that your partner’s behavior isn’t that bad.
-As the advertising industry and politicians know all too well – if you hear a message repeatedly you will begin to believe it.
+You may have been told you’re crazy, over-reacting or that your spouse’s behavior isn’t that bad.
+As the advertising industry and politicians know all too well—if you hear a message repeatedly you will begin to believe it.

 If you’re feeling crazy, chances are you’re in a crazy-making situation.

 Most betrayed partners have had their reality invalidated so frequently that it becomes necessary to re-establish trust in their reality and intuition.
 One of the best gifts you can give yourself is to begin paying close attention to your intuition.